baseboxorg/jeffskinnerbox.github.io/content/drafts/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 ##### Installing Pelican and Creating a Python Virtualenv
 Pelican is a [Python][48] based tool.
+You may have other Python projects and they may require a different version of Python.
 To assure I have a clean Python environment to work in, that doesn't conflict with other Python work, create a virtual environment using [`virtualenv`][49].

-To install Pelican and other Python package dependencies in a virtual environment, I roughly followed the instructions in the [official Pelican documentation][50].
+I chose not to install Pelican and other Python package dependencies in a virtual environment.
+If you do, you can roughly followed the instructions in the [official Pelican documentation][50].
 See below:

 ```bash